-Shopping and building an engagement ring is an exciting experience, but the options are pretty much endless.
-From picking the center stone, shape, and size to choosing the perfect setting — there are tons of combinations to be made.
 However, most individuals come into the buying process with a general idea of one thing: which style they align with.
-Whether they’re more of a halo lover or a vintage seeker, the setting style is an easy starting point to begin narrowing down options.
-But with many of these collections, there’s also the question of whether or not you want a pavé engagement ring.
-A gorgeous characteristic of many different styles of engagement rings, here’s everything you need to know about the diamond-studded pavé style.
+Whether they’re more of a halo lover or a vintage seeker, the setting style is an easy starting point for narrowing down options.

-The result: the most sparkly ring that draws even more attention and light to your center stone.
-A road paved with diamonds if you will.
+The result is a scintillating setting that draws even more attention and light to your center stone.
+A pavé setting creates a road paved with diamonds leading to the center stone, if you will.

-Pavé settings are available for many of the setting styles you know and love.
+Pavé engagement rings are available for many setting styles you know and love.
 Vintage and modern settings often feature pavé set diamonds.
-Pavé diamonds are really small — typically .01-.02 carats.
-But adding many of these tiny diamonds packs a huge punch!
-If you’re looking for a setting that has a daintier or thinner band style, it will use micropavé diamonds, which are even smaller.
+Pavé diamonds are often smaller diamonds, typically .01-.02 carats.
+But adding many of these tiny diamonds packs a considerable punch!
+If you’re looking for a setting that has a daintier or thinner band style, it will use micro pavé diamonds, which are even smaller.

 Types of Pavé Settings